 - Handcleaning with ash to reduce viral and bacterial infections.
 This is also available as a podcast here.

 - Convalescent plasma or hyperimmune immunoglobulin for people with COVID-19.
-Listen to the podcast here.
+Read an interview with the author team, here.

 General guidance on COVID-19:

-- The World Health Organization (WHO) advice on infection control for healthcare workers can be found here, and there are more coronavirus resources from WHO here.
+- The World Health Organization has provided coronavirus resources here.
 They have also published guidance on maintaining essential health services during the outbreak.

 - The European Centre for Disease Prevention and Control has issued guidance on infection prevention and control for caring for patients with COVID-19 in healthcare settings.